vjince97/vjince97/README.md

 - 👋 Hi, I’m Mauro, Im a recruiter for Adobe Cloud.
-Join in the chat at the Discord channel MauroBecuit#5116 and feel free to connect with my Linkedin in the bottom or
+Join in the chat at the Discord channel MauroSensei#5116 and feel free to connect with my Linkedin in the bottom.
-- 👀 I’m interested in ...Blockchain, gaming, product design, AI/ML, Deeplearning, and Gaming
+- 👀 I’m interested in ...Blockchain, 🎮gaming, 📱 📲product design, (💡+🧠AI/ML, Deeplearning)
 - 🌱 I’m currently learning ...Google Analytics and Git
-- 💞️ I’m looking to collaborate on ...learning new things
+- 💞️ I’m looking to collaborate on ...learning new areas to connect with Developers.
+Learn about their projects, interest, and new technologies that they want to fruition.
 - 📫 How to reach me ...https://www.linkedin.com/in/mauroblardony-letsconnect/

 <!---